-A federal law that went into effect in 2006 protects individuals who are victims of domestic violence, dating violence, and stalking.
-The name of the law is the Violence against Women Act, or "VAWA."
+A federal law that went into effect in 2013 protects individuals who are victims of domestic violence, dating violence, sexual assault, or stalking.
+The name of the law is The Violence Against Women Act, or "VAWA."
 This notice explains your rights under VAWA.